Aromatherapy Balm Recipe for Minor Cuts and Scrapes

 - 4 ounce Wide-Mouth Jar

-After cleaning minor cuts and scrapes, apply a small amount of balm and then apply a bandage if necessary.
+After cleaning minor skin irritations, apply a small amount of balm and then apply a bandage if necessary.
+Immediately discontinue use if you experience any discomfort or irritation.

 Do You Need the Ingredients Listed in This Recipe?